cassiozen/mithryn-ttrpg/players guide.md

 When you ease a complication, you’re showing how your character has faced a burden and either learned to manage it or partially resolved it:

 - Leave a trace: Complications rarely vanish entirely.
 Easing doesn’t mean erasing — it means lessening their weight or narrowing their impact.
-- Has to be earned: Easing a complication must be justified  to something that happened in play — a choice, sacrifice, or breakthrough.
+- Has to be earned: Easing a complication must be justified by something that happened in play — a choice, sacrifice, or breakthrough.

 Examples: